Bodgies and widgies: Style and clothing

 Australian rockers commonly wore black mesh shirts; black or white T-shirts; singlets or flannelette shirts (usually in a blue or occasionally red check pattern).
 Common jackets included classic suit jackets, generally dark coloured (blue or black); herringbone jackets; leather motorcycle jackets (sometimes with a fur-lined collar); red Holden or blue Ford jackets (with the logos of local car manufacturers emblazoned across the back); or denim jackets or vests.
-Australian rockers usually wore tight jeans, often with the legs taken in.
+Australian rockers usually wore tight jeans, often with the legs taken in and Black leather studded belts, worn hung loose around the lower waist with the belt buckle set to the side.
+Studded wristbands were also common.
 Some rockers sewed their jeans on (i.e. take in their jeans while wearing them, to make them as tight as possible) for the weekends.

 Footwear common to Australian rockers included black ripple-soled suede shoes and black boots.
-Many rockers wore RM Williams leather elastic-sided square-toed boots, and some wore pointed shoes.
+Many rockers wore RM Williams leather elastic-sided square-toed boots but many more preferred the pointed shoes called winklepickers.
 Alternatives included ankle-high work boots (often steel capped), Adidas Officials (a black leather trainer/sneaker) and the Ciak casual shoe (usually black).

 The common look was slicked back or coiffed into a quiff, using Brylcreem or another hair cream.
 Some styled their hair into what were known as racks, hair curled into two waves meeting at a point at the forehead, but always slicked back on the sides.
 The Elvis look was extremely predominant in Rocker culture.
 Headgear, if worn, was typically a black knitted beanie (US name: watch cap, Canadian name: tuque).

 Tattoos, including bum tatts (amateur tattoos), were common among Australian rockers.
 Harder rockers often had small red stars with black/blue outlines tattooed on their faces (usually cheeks) and ears.
 These tattooed stars were known as rocker stars.

+Schism and the splintering off from Melbourne Rocker gangs

+During 1963, a rocker gang, called the Collingwood Boys, which originated from Melbourne’s inner eastern suburbs of Collingwood and Fitzroy, became tired of the early 1960s rocker look and chose to differentiate in style from other rocker gangs.
+Their haircuts changed to a slightly longer form of short hair, called a crew cut, while their clothes changed to brown and blue three buttoned suits, tight fitting plain cardigans and chiseled toed custom shoes that was inconsistent with the rocker’s pointy winklepickers.
+Later on in 1963, another stylistic change occurred when the gang decided to wear cable-stitched jumpers and cardigans.
+Other gangs from surrounding suburbs began to adopt this new style.
+One of these other gangs, called the ’64 Rockers, also tired of the rocker look joined with the Collingwood Boys and by late 1965, the new Sharpies sub-cultural movement in Melbourne began.
+Both Melbourne Sharpie gangs and rocker gangs had an intense rivalry and mutual dislike for each other which lasted well into the 1970s.
+By the mid 1970s, the Sharpies had become the dominant form of gang In Melbourne.